carbon-language/carbon-lang/testing/file_test/README.md

     Tips like this are added by autoupdate, for example providing commands to run the test directly.
-Tips have no impact on validation; the marker informs autoupdate that in can update or remove them as needed.
+Tips have no impact on validation; the marker informs autoupdate that it can update or remove them as needed.